Electric-Coin-Company/zcash-docs/source/rtd_pages/development_guidelines.rst

     git rebase upstream/master
     git push -f

-If you have uncommited changes, use ``git stash`` to preserve them:
+If you have uncommitted changes, use ``git stash`` to preserve them:

 .. code-block:: bash